Effect of quantum jumps on non-Hermitian system: application 2: Effect of quantum jumps on the non-Hermitian BCS states

 From the other point of view, non-Hermitian BCS model does not conserve the number of fermions and thus the Liouvillians without and with quantum jumps can not be written into a block-diagonal and block-upper-triangular form, respectively.
 This leads to different spectrum for the Liouvillians with and without quantum jumps \cite{yoshida2020fate,torres2014closedform}.
 This observation is quite different from that of the non-Hermitian Hatano-Nelson model.
 From the view point of quasiparticle, the quasiparticle number conserves because $\left[H_{MF},\sum_{\emph{\textbf{k}}\sigma}\bar{\gamma}_{\emph{\textbf{k}}\sigma} \gamma_{\emph{\textbf{k}}\sigma}\right]=0$.
 However, in the basis spanned by the quasiparticles, the jumping terms $\sum_{\emph{\textbf{k}}}\kappa c_{-\emph{\textbf{k}}\downarrow} c_{\emph{\textbf{k}}\uparrow}$ still can not be written as block-upper-triangular form, which is in agreement with the aforementioned analysis.

-In Fig. \ref{Fig. sub.multitEk}, we perform a comparison between the results of the master equation and that by the first order perturbation with different loss rate $\kappa$.
+In Fig. \ref{Fig. sub.multitEk}, we perform a comparison between the results of the master equation and by the first order perturbation with different loss rate $\kappa$.
 We observe that the bigger the loss rate is, the more intensity the excitation will be at the beginning.
-Moreover, even when $\kappa$ is small, after long time, the average energy of the system suffers only abruptly change.
+Moreover, even when $\kappa$ is small, after long time, the average energy of the system suffers abruptly change.
 As $\kappa$ increase, the whole dynamic is totally different from NH ones (The same property as the green solid in Fig. \ref{Fig. sub.1}).

 Fig. \ref{Fig. sub.MEmultin} and \ref{Fig. sub.Permultin} shows the time evolution of the average energy with different system sizes.
 The results are calculated with both the master equation and the perturbation theory.
-It can be seen that, at the beginning of time evolution, the bigger the system size, the quicker the loss of the average energy will happen.
-Meanwhile, the system would reach a stable average energy more quickly for systems with bigger size.
-The fact that the two results (one from the master equation while another from the perturbation theory) matches well even for system of big size suggest the validity of the our theory in many-body systems.
+The fact is that the two results (one from the master equation while another from the perturbation theory) matches well even for system of big size suggest the validity of the our theory, which is also essential in many-body systems.